What is QuickBooks POS Assertion Failed?

 - Error: Unable to connect to your company data file

-- Unable to log in to company file
+- Unable to log in to the company file

 - Connection is broken

-What are the causes of QuickBooks POS Assertion Failed or Error when opening company file in point of sale
+What are the causes of QuickBooks POS Assertion Failed or Error when opening a company file in POS?

 - QuickBooks POS cannot read the database location i.e. cannot connect to the data file